Korean collaborators with the Empire of Japan: Treatment of collaborators following independence

 The dictator at that time, Syngman Rhee, sabotaged and dissolved the banmin teugwi.
 Under Rhee's regime and in subsequent governments before the Sixth Republic, many of the former collaborators enjoyed the same wealth and power they had under Japanese rule.
 Rhee employed many former collaborators in government and military in order to combat North Korea and communist sympathizers in South Korea.
-The next of South Korea's prominent dictators, Park Chung Hee, had been a collaborator, serving was himself a collaborator who served in the Imperial Japanese military system.
+The next of South Korea's prominent dictators, Park Chung Hee, was himself a collaborator who served in the Imperial Japanese military system.
 During the Cold War, collaborators were seen as a somewhat taboo subject given that many authorities were at one time collaborators themselves, and thus criticism of collaborators could be seen as questioning the legitimacy of the regime.
 Similar pressure to silence was also applied to some collaborator literary figures.

 An early study into collaborators was done by "maverick scholar" Im Chongguk (1929–1989), whose 1966 work Ch'inil Munhak-ron (친일문학론 Treatise on Pro-Japanese Literature) broke the silence on the subject matter.
 Although it was obscure in its day and didn't have a wide readership, a smattering of articles on the subject appeared in the late 1970s and by the 1980s, Im took his quarter-century's worth of study on the subject and began to publish more systemic works about collaborators in general, not just literary studies.
 Chongguk's personal zeal about honestly examining darker pages from national history were not very popular in his day, but by the 1990s, his legacy had strengthened and the topic became more accepted by the South Korean public.
 However, the old stigma still persisted to some extent in academia, as established mainstream scholars were seemingly "reluctant to dabble in such an irrelevant and 'humiliating' subject" as collaborators, and much of the interest and writing on the topic came from junior scholars and nonacademics such as independent researchers, literary critics, and journalists.